janverschelde/PHCpack/src/Python/PHCpy3/doc/source/modphcpy2c3.rst

-The module interface collects the functions that parse the string representations for polynomials and solutions to pass their data through the C interface of PHCpack.
+The module interface collects the functions that parse the string representations for polynomials and solutions to pass their data through the C interface to the Ada code of PHCpack.
 The reverse operations return the string representations for polynomials and solutions as stored internally in PHCpack.

 The functions exported by **phcpy.interface** concern the movement of data between Python and PHCpack.
 The `store_` methods parse strings